Defending FIFA World Cup champion Germany eliminated from tournament

 Germany came back from behind in their match against Sweden, 2-1, and lost shockingly against Mexico in their first match, 1-0.

 South Korea’s Kim Young-Gwon scored in the 92nd minute of the match.
-His goal was originally ruled offsides, but was overturned after a second look from the Virtual Assistant Referee (VAR).
+His goal was originally ruled offsides, but was overturned after a second look from the video assistant referee (VAR).

 Four minutes later, Son Heung-Min scored an open-net goal to put the final stake into Germany’s heart.